Former UW athletes to compete in Tokyo

 Mason Finley will represent the United States in the discus throw and Nathan Sobey will represent Australia in men’s basketball.

 Finley will compete on Thursday, July 29, at 6:45 MDT.
-Sobey opens the games on Sunday, July 25, at 2:20 a.m.
-MDT against Nigeria.
+Sobey opened the games on Sunday, July 25, against Nigeria, which Australia won 84-67.
 The Olympics can be viewed on the NBC Family of Networks and the Peacock App.

 Finley won the men’s discus at the U.S. Olympic Trials.
 With his best throw of the day at 206 feet, 11 inches, Finley is heading to his second straight Olympic games.